 The Company has determined that iCAD's Digital, MRI and film based sales generally follow the guidance of FASB ASC Topic 605 "Revenue Recognition" (ASC 605") as the software has been considered essential to the functionality of the product per the guidance of ASU 2009-14.
 Typically, the responsibility for the installation process lies with the OEM partner.
-On occasion, when iCAD is responsible for product installation, the installation element is considered a separate unit of accounting because the delivered product has standalone value to the customer.
+On occasion, when iCAD is responsible for product installation, the installation element is considered a separate unit of accounting because the delivered product has stand-alone value to the customer.
 In these instances, the Company allocates the deliverables based on the framework established within ASU 2009-13.
-Therefore, the installation and training revenue is recognized as the services are performed according to the VSOE of the element.
+Therefore, the installation and training revenue is recognized as the services are performed according to the BESP of the element.
 Revenue from the Digital, MRI and film based equipment when there is installation is recognized based on the relative selling price allocation of the BESP.
-In prior years (prior to ASU 2009-13), the Company recognized the element on the residual method.